 UIDP has created a series of events with the aim of gathering academic and corporate input on the topic of the Future of Work.
 Because of its potential to dramatically affect all aspects of our lives, the Future of Work is receiving significant attention and generating new initiatives, programs, and investments across all sectors.

 Participants in this event series will consider research topics and identify areas where collaborations will yield the most impactful results.

 This series begins with a kickoff event at the University of Oxford where international academic, corporate and government decisionmakers will identify “wants” for heightened academic-corporate engagement.
-This will be followed by a series of six Listening Sessions at locations across the U.S. where researchers and practitioners will share their perspectives.
-The series will conclude with a conference hosted by Bose and UMass in Framingham, MA in November 2019.
+This will be followed by a series of five Listening Sessions at locations across the U.S. where researchers and practitioners will share their perspectives.
+The series will conclude with a workshop hosted by Bose and UMass in Framingham, MA on November 13-14, 2019.